sonocotta/tas5805m-driver-for-raspbian/README.md

 This is a kernel module code to run a TAS5805M DAC on Raspberry Pi (Zero, Zero W, Zero 2W), Debian-based distributions (Raspbian, Volumio, DietPI, etc)

-The repository contains the device tree and source for the `tas5805m` kernel module.
+The repository contains the device tree and source for the `snd-soc-tasdevice` and `tas5805m` kernel modules.
 It also contains step-by-step instructions on how to use it.

 ## Introduction

 I've created a [set of development boards](https://github.com/sonocotta/raspberry-media-center/) using TAS5805M DAC, and I think this DAC is truly unique in terms of its features for the price.
 Not only does it provide pure audio with incredibly high efficiency, but being a digital DAC with an I2C control interface it allows an incredible level of control over the DAC functions.

+{image}

 When I started to work on this DAC using the ESP32 platform, information available for it was scarce, except for the datasheet nothing could be found.
 You say what else would you need?
 It turns out the datasheet has no information about the DSP function of the device, which is 95% of its complexity (and coolness I might say).
 Then there was a journey of trial and error and eventual success on the ESP32 platform, with consecutive move to the Raspberry.

 Linux kernel has [tas5805m](https://github.com/torvalds/linux/blob/master/sound/soc/codecs/tas5805m.c) module code already.
 The first issue with it, it is not included by default in any kernel, and although it is possible to rebuild and reinstall the kernel on the Raspberry, it is definitely not a trivial task to do.
 But the real issue is, that it is a very basic, if not minimal implementation with nothing but startup sequence and volume pot implementation. what do we miss out?